ArPiRobot/arpirobot.github.io/docs/guide/hardware/requiredhardware.md

 Generally, one of each component is necessary.
 More than one motor controller may be needed depending on which motor controller(s) and how many motors are on the robot.
 Additionally, the sensors used on your robot depend on its physical construction and what you want it to do.
 It is also possible to build a robot without sensors, in which case a sensor coprocessor is not needed.
 There is also a small selection of sensors that work directly with the main computer and do not require a sensor coprocessor.
 More details on the supported hardware page.

 Alternatively, some example robot builds are documented.
-If you're less experienced with robotics, it may be beneficial to start with one of these examples, instead of building your own robot.
+If you're less experienced with robotics, it may be beneficial to start with one of these examples, instead of a custom build.